-In addition to Holton, Bell oversaw the development of freshman pitcher Drew Parrish in 2017.
-The lefthander from Rockledge played his way into the rotation, finishing 6-3 with a 4.52 ERA.
-Junior Drew Carlton, FSU’s closer after being a two-year starter, had seven saves on the season and a 2.17 ERA out of the bullpen before being drafted by the Detroit Tigers in the 2017 draft.
+In addition to Holton, Bell oversaw the transition of Drew Carlton from the rotation to the closer role.
+Carlton had seven saves on the season and a 2.17 ERA out of the bullpen before being drafted by the Detroit Tigers in the 2017 draft.

 In 2016, the Seminoles ranked in the Top 50 nationally in hits allowed per nine innings (8.19), earned run average (3.69), strikeouts per nine innings (8.1) and WHIP (1.31).

-Among the 21 pitchers that have been drafted since Bell’s arrival in 2012 includes the group of Billy Strode, Dylan Silva, Boomer Biegalski and Bryant Holtmann, all selected in the 2015 draft.
+Among the 25 FSU draft picks for Seminole pitching since 2012 were the group of Billy Strode, Dylan Silva, Boomer Biegalski and Bryant Holtmann in the 2015 draft.
 The four helped lead FSU to 8.9 strikeouts per nine innings, seventh-best nationally.
 Biegalski anchored the unit by topping the ACC in strikeouts (112) and was named the ACC Tournament MVP.
 After a solid season, Biegalski was drafted in the 14th round by the Oakland Athletics.